jon-moreno/learn-python/README.md

 # learn-python
-Following the LPTHW tutorial, while practicing git in CLI.
+Following the LPTHW tutorial, while practicing git in CLI, as recorded in my commits!